-Prospective students meeting the minimum admission criteria will be invited to a brief individual interview and completion of a writing sample.
-Final selection of students will be made by the admissions committee of the occupational therapy program and will be based on weighted scores obtained from the grade point average and the required admission visit.
+Prospective students meeting the minimum admission criteria will be invited to a brief individual interview.
+Final selection of students will be made by the admissions committee of the occupational therapy program.
 Matriculation of a cohort of new students is contingent upon an adequate number of admitted applicants.